ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/generators.md

 ## Control Panel Usage

 Before you can use the template generators you will need to set up your channels and custom fields.
-Once this is done you can navigate to Templates > Template Generator.
+Once this is done you can navigate to `Developer > Templates > Template Generator`.

 ![ExpressionEngine Control Panel Template Generator](_images/cp-template-generators.png)